VSTest.Console.exe command-line options

+VSTest.Console.exe is the command-line command that is used to run tests.
 You can specify several options in any order on the VSTest.Console.exe command line.
 These options are listed in the General Command Line Options table later in this topic.

-The vstest.console.exe interprets these options and values you specify in a case-insensitive manner.
+vstest.console.exe interprets these options and values you specify in a case-insensitive manner.

 The following table lists all the options for VSTest.Console.exe and short descriptions of them.
-You can see a similar summary by typing VSTest.Console /? at a command line.
+You can see a similar summary by typing VSTest.Console/? at a command line.

 The MSTest adapter in Visual Studio 2012 also works in legacy mode (equivalent of running tests with mstest.exe) for compatibility.
 In legacy mode, it cannot take advantage of new VS11 features TestCaseFilter.
 Adapter can switch to legacy mode when .testsettings file is specified, forcelegacymode is set to true in .runsettings file or using attributes like HostType.

 In order to run automated tests on an ARM architecture based machine, you must use VSTest.Console.exe.